hackingScienceBridgeAcademy/bridge-academy/docs/Dice.md

 # Project: Dice

-### Difficulty level: Easy
+### Difficulty level: Medium

 <img src="./media/dice.png">

 ## Description
-In this project you'll be creating dice for the classic board game _Snakes and Ladders_ on the Sense HAT.
+In this project you'll be creating dice that you can use to play all sorts of board games!

 The aim is to shake the raspberry pi get a random number between 1 and 6 displayed on the screen.
 ## Project Manual